 The road is a shared experience in two senses.
-Like any journey it involves movement forward through space, but it also involves a kind of time traveling into the past.
-In discovering the road for yourself, you share the experience of thousands of people over a course of a millennium. – Laurie Dennett
+Like any journey, it involves movement forward through space, but it also involves a kind of time traveling into the past.
+In discovering the road for yourself, you share the experience of thousands of people over the course of a millennium. – Laurie Dennett

 Sleeping in the hotel in Estella last night was a godsend.
 I feel rested for the first time in days.
-The spring in my step has returned, and I am full of energy as I head out of town, past the steps of the beautiful Iglesia San Pedro.
+The spring in my step has returned, and I am full of energy as I head out of town, past the steps of the beautiful Iglesia San Pedro church.
 It is time for school and I watch the parents escort their children to their classrooms.
-The adorable cherubs wear their best school clothes while lugging their roller-board book bags, decorated with cartoon characters and super heroes.
-It reminds me of my Partridge Family lunch box; I cherished that lunch box as kid.
+The adorable cherubs wear their best school clothes while lugging their roller-board book bags, decorated with cartoon characters and superheroes.
+It reminds me of my Partridge Family lunch box; I cherished that lunch box as a kid.
 I wonder where it went?

 Later, I stop to pad my toes a bit more while Jaime & Tom from CA walk by.
-I pick up my pace and join them for about a half hour.
+I pick up my pace and join them for about a half-hour.
 We also pass by an American priest, who I had heard was walking the Camino.
 We greet him with the usual, “Buen Camino.”
-Unfortunately pilgrims are not free from illness on The Way, and he had to stop for a few days in a hotel to recuperate from an awful flu.
+Unfortunately, pilgrims are not free from illness on The Way, and he had to stop for a few days in a hotel to recuperate from the awful flu.
 We say our goodbyes and carried on.

-TIP (Camino Break): To give my feet a rest, during my breaks, I take off my shoes and allow my feet to breath.
+TIP (Camino Break): To give my feet a rest, during my breaks, I take off my shoes and allow my feet to breathe.
 It makes a world of difference!
 Some pilgrims even switch out their socks.
-I haven’t yet, but do take my socks off when I can.
+I haven’t yet but do take my socks off when I can.
 Tummy full and body rested, I put on my shoes and carry on.

 Many alburgues also provide common areas, and even kitchens, where pilgrims can gather or cook their own meals.
 This alburgue provides both.
 In the common area, I check out a vending machine.
-I am not a big fan of vending machines, probably because in the States they usually only offer unhealthy snacks, and I seem to always lose my change in those crazy machines.
-However, my opinions are beginning to change for they are an efficient way to dispense snacks and drinks along the Camino.
-In the common area of our alburgue the vending machine even offers beer for only 1 euro.
+I am not a big fan of vending machines, probably because in the States they only offer unhealthy snacks, and I seem to always lose my change in those crazy contraptions.
+However, my opinions are beginning to change, for they are an efficient way to dispense snacks and drinks along the Camino.
+In the common area of our alburgue, the vending machine even offers beer for only 1 euro.
 Gotta love it!

 After showering, we congregate in the kitchen/common area, to enjoy everyone’s company, share stories, and savor the aroma of the bread baking in the oven for breakfast.
 In this alburgue, the kitchen/common area is near the front entrance, so we serve as the welcome committee, greeting our other fellow pilgrims as they arrive.
 Our new friend, Jim from Calgary, soon walks in, along with Russ, our Lucky Leprechaun.

-A large group of us decide to head to the bar in the main plaza at 7:00 pm for our traditional pilgrim meal.
-I enjoy how we are all resonating on the same wave length and have become our own family.
-It is also so fun to meet new people each day, and greet previous friends in villages or while passing on the way.
+A large group of us decide to head to the bar in the main plaza at 7:00 p.m. for our traditional pilgrim meal and spirits.
+I enjoy how we are all resonating on the same wavelength and have become our own family.
+It is also so fun to meet new people each day and greet previous friends in villages or while passing on the way.
 I have never experienced anything like this, and am moved by the love and respect everyone has for one another.
 I enjoy seeing the true decency in people and cherish the glory and blessings from God.